 - Group sentences on the same topic into paragraphs.

 - Use capital letters as appropriate to the language.

 - Remember that written essays are more organized and formal than conversation.

 - Reading is a very useful practice.
 Magazines, stories and newspapers teach correct punctuation and spelling.
 Reading will also increase the breadth of vocabulary.

 When you take the exam

-The purpose of this document is to provide the reader with a description of the quality of writing that is considered a passing score on the World Languages Credit Exam.
+- World Languages Credit Exam Rubric and Passing Ranges: The purpose of this document is to provide the reader with a description of the quality of writing that must be demonstrated to earn credit on the World Languages Credit Exam.